varfco/help/en_US/accounts.create.md

 As for the roles that are available:

 - Using "default asset account" for your own accounts.
-- Use "shared asset account" for household account.
-Remember that money transfers _to_ such accounts count as expenses.
-Transfers _from_ such accounts are treated as deposits (income).
+- Use "shared asset account" for household accounts.
 - Use "savings account" for accounts on which you save money.
 - Use "credit card" for credit cards.
 You can add some details later.

 **Virtual balance**